satsur/rust-projects/learning-projects/README.md

 - **Description**: Write a program which uses stars to make a triangle with the most number of stars on the bottom row and the least (1) on the top row.
 The largest number of stars is entered by the user
 - **Date Completed**: Wednesday, June 26th, 2024
 - **Note**: Basically the same as the topdown triangle program, except the loop is going the other way.

+### 5. Odd Triangle
+- **Difficulty**: Beginner
+- **Description**: Write a program which uses stars to make a triangle with the most number of stars on the bottom row and the least (1) on the top row.
+The number of stars in each row is odd (meaning it is two more than the previous, starting at 1).
+The largest number of stars is entered by the user.
+- **Date Completed**: Wednesday, June 26th, 2024
+- **Note**: Basically the same as the bottomup triangle program, except the loop has a step of 2